ranjithmurthy/Cantering-Food-services-Website/README.md

-# Cantering-Food-services-Website
+# Canteen Feedback Management system

 The project high level protype for cantering industry / Food chain industry.

-Canteen Feedback system
-Canteen Owner Can Add a new / existing questions for a Survery and create  a Survery with set of selected Questions.
+* Step1: Canteen Owner Can Add new / existing questions for a Survey and create a Survey with the set of selected Questions.

+* Step2: All Surveys/Event will be visible in Xamarin Mobile Application ( Apple, Android Windows).

+* Step3: Once Customers able to see Survey/ Event data is collected from users that data will be displayed in the Web application.
 All Survery will be visible in Xamarin Mobile application ( apple, Android Windows).

 ![alt text](https://github.com/ranjithmurthy/Cantering-Food-services-Website/blob/master/technical.PNG?raw=true)